Oratoria de la Passion pour 5 solistes (soprano, contralto, ténor, baryton, basse), choeur mixte, orgue et orchestre

-for 5 soloists (soprano, contralto, tenor, baritone, bass), mixed choir, orchestra and organ
+A Passion oratorio for 5 soloists (soprano, contralto, tenor, baritone, bass), mixed choir, organ and orchestra

 Year of composition